Korkeasaari: History

 A sacrificial stone from the Bronze Age has been found on the island.
 It is the first one found in the Helsinki area.

 Korkeasaari has been in recreational use for people living in Helsinki for a long time.
 Locals used it for fishing and for herding.
 After the Crimean War a steam boat started operating to the island, and the island became a popular place to spend time.

-Korkeasaari was rented to Helsingin Anniskeluyhtiö in 1883, and the company started renovating the island.
+Korkeasaari was rented to Helsinki Liqoir Company Helsingfors Utskänkningsaktiebolag in 1883, and the company started renovating the island.
 Roads were built and city gardener L. A. Jernström planned planting areas to the island.
 A restaurant designed by Theodor Höijer was built in 1884, and it is still located on the island and used as a restaurant.
 In 1889 Korkeasaari Zoo was established and located to the island.

 Transportation

 In 1972, a bridge was built to connect Korkeasaari to the mainland via Mustikkamaa.
 Before that, a ferry was the only option to arrive to the island.

-A ferry still operates to Korkeasaari from the Market Square during the summer.
-In 2021, construction of the Crown Bridges started, which will connect Korkeasaari to Hakaniemi and Kruunuvuorenranta, and also bring a tram connection to the island.
+The construction of the Crown Bridges started in 2021 and finished in 2026.
+The bridges connect Korkeasaari to Hakaniemi via Nihti, and to Laajasalo via the longest bridge in Finland.
+The bridges will also bring a tram connection to the island.